 There are some essential things that you should keep in mind when approaching any animated shot.
 I found these essentials to be very helpful and well presented in the video below, but here they are for your quick reference later:

-Bobby Beck is one of the best animators of our day and one of the heads of the very succesful program "Animation Mentor."
+Bobby Beck is one of the best animators of our day and one of the heads of the very successful program "Animation Mentor."
 He has shared a lot of great wisdom and assistance to the community through his blog, videos on youtube and through AM.
 In the video below he discusses some of the aspects of acting that make great actors and how that translates to your approach to acting through your animated characters as well as what your goals as animators should be.

 Shooting video reference is not a new thing for us.
 The very first thing we covered in Animation 1 was the gathering and shooting of reference video.
-I have emphasized in every assignment how important it is to do a lot of planning and gathering of refernece before putting your pencil on paper or mouse pointer on a character rig.
+I have emphasized in every assignment how important it is to do a lot of planning and gathering of reference before putting your pencil on paper or mouse pointer on a character rig.
 Up until now we have been using reference to look at timing, posing and techniques as it relates to our objects and characters body.
 Now you will need to start exploring many different options for performance for your reference.
 This is an exercise in exploring the character and how they will act in this shot given different constraints and/or perspectives.
-Some things you won't have control over like the recorded voicce track or set peices.
+Some things you won't have control over like the recorded voice track or set pieces.
 What you do have control over though is how the character performs to that dialog and within that set.
 Each constraint you explore will open up new ideas to others.
 The first idea is not necessarily the best one nor is it not necessarily the worst one.
 This process cannot be understated especially with acting.

 This video explores this process very well in my opinion.
 It's time for us all to get much more comfortable in front of the camera :)